 Here are the most common ways businesses use Stripe Issuing virtual cards:

-✅ Unmatched API and developer experience: Best-in-class documentation, SDKs in 7+ languages, comprehensive test mode ✅ Real-time authorization controls: Approve or decline every transaction with custom logic via webhooks ✅ Deep Stripe ecosystem integration: Seamlessly connects with Payments, Connect, Treasury, and Billing ✅ Global card issuing: Visa cards in 25+ countries with multi-currency support (USD, EUR, GBP) ✅ No monthly fees: Pure usage-based pricing means you pay nothing when idle ✅ Instant virtual card creation: Generate cards in under 1 second, perfect for on-demand use cases ✅ Granular spend controls: MCC restrictions, velocity limits, geographic controls, and custom metadata ✅ Physical card customization: Custom branding on physical cards shipped directly to recipients ✅ Comprehensive dispute management: Full dispute lifecycle handled via API ✅ Battle-tested infrastructure: Built on Stripe's platform processing $1 trillion+ annually
+✅ Unmatched API and developer experience: Best-in-class documentation, SDKs in 7+ languages, comprehensive test mode ✅ Real-time authorization controls: Approve or decline every transaction with custom logic via webhooks ✅ Deep Stripe ecosystem integration: Seamlessly connects with Payments, Connect, Treasury, and Billing ✅ Global issuing paths: Local issuing in listed US, UK, and EEA markets, plus separate multinational and cross-border options ✅ No monthly fees: Pure usage-based pricing means you pay nothing when idle ✅ Fast virtual card creation: Generate virtual cards through the API for on-demand use cases ✅ Granular spend controls: MCC restrictions, velocity limits, geographic controls, and custom metadata ✅ Physical card customization: Custom branding on physical cards shipped directly to recipients ✅ Comprehensive dispute management: Full dispute lifecycle handled via API ✅ Mature infrastructure: Built on Stripe's broader payments and embedded finance platform

-❌ Requires development resources: This is an API-first product; no standalone dashboard-only option for non-technical teams ❌ High KYC bar: Thorough verification process can take 5-10 days for new Stripe users ❌ Cross-border fees add up: 1% + 1% on international transactions is higher than some competitors ❌ $0.10 per virtual card at scale: Cost becomes significant at 50,000+ cards/month without negotiated pricing ❌ No built-in expense management UI: You must build your own cardholder-facing interface ❌ Limited to Visa network: No Mastercard or Amex options currently available ❌ Physical cards are slow: Standard shipping takes 7-10 business days; expedited costs $16 ❌ Not suitable for personal use: Strictly a B2B infrastructure product
+❌ Requires development resources: This is an API-first product; no standalone dashboard-only option for non-technical teams ❌ High KYC bar: Thorough verification process can take 5-10 days for new Stripe users ❌ Cross-border fees add up: 1% + $0.30 plus conversion fees can be higher than some FX-focused competitors ❌ $0.10 per virtual card at scale: Cost can become significant for high-volume programs without negotiated pricing ❌ No built-in expense management UI: You must build your own cardholder-facing interface ❌ Program details vary: Network, card product, country support, and funding structure depend on approval and region ❌ Physical card costs vary: Standard physical cards have a creation fee, and custom card/shipping costs are separate ❌ Not suitable for personal use: Strictly a B2B infrastructure product

 | Feature | Stripe Issuing | Marqeta |